The mixed problem for the Laplacian in Lipschitz domains: Estimates for solutions with atomic data

 The following weighted estimate will be an intermediate step towards our estimates for solutions with atomic data.
-In the next lemma $\Omega$ is a bounded Lipschitz domain and the boundary is written $ \partial \Omega = D \cup N$.
-Recall that $ \delta(x)$ denotes the distance from $x$ to the set $\crease$. \begin{lemma} Let $\epsilon \in \reals$, $ r < r_0$, and suppose that $u$ is a weak solution of the mixed problem with $ f_D=0$ and $f_N$ in $L^2 ( N)$.
-There is a constant $ C$ so that the solution $u$ satisfies
+In the next lemma, $\Omega$ is a bounded Lipschitz domain and the boundary is written $ \partial \Omega = D \cup N$.
+Recall that $ \delta(x)$ denotes the distance from $x$ to the set $\crease$.